CameronAavik/1brc/README.md

 - Process Time: Min=1.329s, Avg=1.346s, Max=1.361s

 ## Comparison to other solutions
-I also ran the C# solution written by [buybackoff](https://github.com/buybackoff/1brc) which also has a Stopwatch at the start and stop of the program.
+I also ran [buybackoff's C# solution](https://github.com/buybackoff/1brc) which also has a Stopwatch at the start and stop of the program.
 I noticed when running it that there was a much larger gap between the Stopwatch time and the process time.
 I believe this is because the stopwatch time is not timing how long it takes to close/dispose any of the file handles.
 I have a suspicion that maybe these issues are only showing up because I am using Windows and the results would be different on Linux.

-And I also ran royvanrijn's Java solution which is currently winning the competition in the original repo.
+And I also ran [royvanrijn's Java solution](https://github.com/gunnarmorling/1brc/blob/main/src/main/java/dev/morling/onebrc/CalculateAverage_royvanrijn.java) which is currently winning the competition in the original repo.
 I ran it using the latest GraalVM JDK.
 It does not have a stopwatch in the source code, so I can only time the whole process time.

 buybackoff's C# solution:
 - Stopwatch: Min=1.433s, Avg=1.453s, Max=1.503s